Tips for Writing in North American Colleges: The Basics

 Put simply, plagiarism is the copying of another person’s work and/or ideas without giving that person credit.
 Plagiarism is considered a serious offense in all North American colleges and universities.
 Some instructors will not penalize a student for their first offense, but will instead use the occurrence as an opportunity to teach the student about plagiarism.
 Most instructors, however, will punish any suspected plagiarism, with a loss of points on a project, a failing grade for the course, or even suspension from the college/university.

 - Plagiarism can be intentional, but it can also be accidental.
-Before submitting your work, read it carefully to make sure you have cited everything, and that you have thoroughly paraphrased material that you have not quoted directly.
+Before submitting your work, read it carefully to make sure you have cited every source you have used by providing in-text citations.
+Also, make sure that you have thoroughly paraphrased material that you have not quoted directly.

-- Follow this basic rule: if you did not come up with it, make sure you have a citation for it.
+- Follow this basic rule: if it isn’t your idea, make sure you have a citation.

 Tips for Using Microsoft Word and Other Word Processing Programs